nevermindthelabel/mongo-express-restapi/README.md

 # mongo-express-restapi

-REST API using mongo/mongoose and node.
+Basic REST API using mongo/mongoose and node, with full CRUD functionality.